33 Fundraising Ideas for Schools and Colleges

 Sports teams have a unique opportunity to tie their competitive spirit and engaged fans into a fundraising machine for good.

 Get competitive with a 5K race near campus.
 Instead of charging for participation, encourage each runner to commit to a fundraising goal.
 Simplifying registration will allow anyone who wants to participate to easily engage their family and friends, which helps you reach people outside your campus walls.
 Reach more donors and make the event accessible to more participants all at the same time.

-In the same vein as a 5K, a tournament that doesn’t necessarily rule people out based on athletic ability.
-Have fun with a frisbee throwing tournament, a tremendous bowling challenge, or even a Jeopardy-style knowledge tournament.
+Have fun with a Frisbee-throwing tournament, a bowling challenge, or even a Jeopardy-style knowledge tournament—in the same vein as a 5K but without ruling out people based on athletic ability.
 You can have teams compete to raise the most.

 26. Partner With Local Businesses

-Every campus has a hot spot where students go to grab a bite, hang out, or meet up.
-That makes partnering with local businesses a powerful strategy to reach students and raise money for a cause your team is passionate about.
+Capitalize on the campus hot spot, where students grab a bite, hang out, or meet up by partnering with local businesses.
+It’s a powerful fundraising strategy to reach students and raise money for your team.
+Corporate sponsorships can offer time and financial support.

 Start by agreeing on which portion of the proceeds from a particular day will be donated.
-Brainstorm how you’ll spread the word leading up to the event.
-You’ll be collecting donations from a transaction students already love while simultaneously boosting brand awareness for the business with every new customer your fundraiser brings through their door.
+Then, brainstorm how you’ll spread the word leading up to the event.
+You’ll collect donations from a transaction students love while boosting brand awareness for the business with every new customer your fundraiser brings through their door.

-Get your fans involved firsthand by sharing a nonprofit that means a lot to your team, then offer a season pass to games or team merchandise to the donor who raises the most for that cause.
-Set participants up with a peer-to-peer fundraising campaign that makes it easy to call on their inner circles for support and see who’s making the leader board each week.
+Get your fans involved firsthand by offering a season pass to games or team merchandise to the donor who raises the most for your program.
+Set participants up with a peer-to-peer fundraising campaign that makes it easy to call on their inner circles for support and see who makes the leaderboard each week.